 Our music faculty are experts in the fields of vocal and choral music, conducting, piano, theory, education, and composition.
-In 2018, our faculty will travel to Streator from five different states-Ohio, Kentucky, Illinois, Georgia, and Tennessee-they comprise our senior faculty, junior faculty, and guest lecturers.
+In 2018, our faculty will travel to Streator from six different states-Ohio, Kentucky, Illinois, Nebraska, Georgia, and Tennessee-they comprise our senior faculty, junior faculty, and guest lecturers.
 Students will have the chance to work one-on-one and in small groups, exploring new ideas, fine-tuning skills, and gaining a better acumen for continued education, various careers in the music field, and a life-long relationship with music and the arts.

 2018 Senior Faculty